Meet the veterinarians

 My goal is to provide the best quality of life for pets for as long as possible, but when it is time to say goodbye, to honor the pet and their family by providing the gift of peace and comfort.

-About Dr. Kara Craig
+About Dr. Kara Craig, ACPEV

 I was born and raised in Southern California.
 As a child I delighted in learning about and interacting with animals whenever possible.
 I persuaded my parents to let me raise butterflies and tadpoles, to keep pet rats, a cat, and a dog, and I also spent time riding horses at a local barn.
 This passion for animals turned professional when I graduated from Western University and fulfilled my dream of becoming a veterinarian.